halex5000/ld-articles/cloudflare workers/Handling Data at the Edge with Cloudflare Workers.md

 # Handling Data at the Edge with Cloudflare Workers

 There's a lot of buzz around edge functions right now.
-If you haven't heard of them or aren't sure what they are, an edge function is essentially a serverless cloud function (a block of code that completes a defined task) that runs on (and is usually replicated across) edge nodes.
+If you haven't heard of them or aren't sure what they are, an edge function is essentially a serverless cloud function (a block of code that completes a defined task) that runs on and is replicated across edge nodes.
 In many cases, though not all, these "edge nodes" are synonymous with CDN (content delivery network) nodes.

 ## What's the big deal about edge functions?